maaretp/ExploratoryTestingBook/manuscript/0000_Exploratory_Testing_Foundations.md

    * long text - varying lenght of text is quite basic variation of the goldilocks rule, and finds a bug that reproduces on the course version of the application but not on the one Eviltester created.
 Seems like styling into a new page introduces functional problems that were unexpected until discovered.

    * e-prime - recognizing well-formulated e-prime and it's violations, in scale of relevance.
 Not just individual words but longer bodies of text.
 To get to test these, you either fix the bug on the application creating a local copy or use the Eviltester version.
 Yes, testers can fix bugs and wasting time because we shouldn't for a simple fix makes little sense.

+   * lucky selection - from e-prime examples, we have observed people choosing both lucky an unlucky subsets.
+Unlucky subset is one where all of the picked samples work as we would expect, while those we chose to leave out we learn in another session to be broken.
+Taking a systematic approach to data matters.
+Large samples make focusing on verifying correctness harder, but also allow for serendipituous discovery of samples we could not identify thinking.
+Copying the wikipedia page in its entirety is a good example of this .

 Note: To fix the bug, you need to fix the css.
 Change "position: fixed;" to "position:relative;".
 One line googleable fix.
 Sometimes you fixing the bug is faster than you writing a bug report.